inasafe/inasafe-doc/docs/source/training/socialisation/inasafe_in_more_detail.rst

 8. Use the :guilabel:`Identify Features` tool to select a pixel (square) of the selected layer, :guilabel:`Population which need evacuation`.

-Here we clicked on one of the light green pixels and find that there is a value of 80.6411, which means there are approximately 80 people in one pixel (square).
+Here we clicked on one of the light orange pixels and find that there is a value of 80.7439, which means there are approximately 80 people in one pixel (square).
 In this dataset one pixel represents a hectare, or 100 x 100 metres.

 .. image:: /static/training/socialisation/045_examineraster.*